Blepharoplasty Before and After Photos

 At Form and Face clinic in Sydney, the first step to developing whether you are a candidate for blepharoplasty is to have a consultation with Dr Norris.
 You are a potential candidate for eyelid surgery if:

-- You have sagging or loose excess skin on the upper eyelids
+- You have laxity or excess skin on the upper eyelids

-- Your vision is impaired by such loose, sagging skin
+- Your vision is impaired by such loose skin

-- You have puffy upper eyelids that make you look tired
+- You have excess volume in the upper eyelids

 - You have excess skin on the lower eyelid

-- You have crepe-like fine wrinkles on the lower eyelid
+- You have fine wrinkles on the lower eyelid

-- Your under eyes have bags, dark circles or are puffy
+- Your under eyes have shadows or excess volume

 - You are physically healthy